-The below collection of snake bite statistics certainly reinforces the danger of getting too close to wild animals and should certainly serve as a warning to those that tread without care through a snake’s habitat.
+The below collection of snake bite statistics by state certainly reinforces the danger of getting too close to wild animals and should certainly serve as a warning to those who tread without care through a snake’s habitat.

 Luckily, living in the UK, adders are the most venomous snakes we have in the wild.
 Adders are still a viper, but we are lucky that our indigenous snake population is largely venom-free.
 However, as this article will show, venomous or not, being bitten by a snake is never fun.

 10 Most Breathtaking Stats

 - North Carolina Has the Highest Bite Rate of 157.8 per Million Population per Year

 - The Second State with the Highest Bite Rate of 105.3 Is West Virginia

 - Arkansas, Come Third on the List with a Bite Rate of 92.9

 - The Snake Bite Rate in Oklahoma Is 61

 - Virginia Has a Bite Rate of 48.7